lamberta/devkit-doc/api/animate.md

 # Animation

 `animate` is a module used primarily for animating [ui views](../api/ui-view.html).
 It is a "tweening engine" that interpolates between screen positions, opacity, or any other numeric javascript property.
-Most importantly, since it can be optimized for native devices you should favor this module over manual calculations within the game loop.
+Most importantly, it is optimized for mobile devices, so you should favor this module over manual position calculations within your game loop.

 Examples: